kiraoyd/Rustys-Root-Review/JOURNAL.md

 # A Journal of my progress building Rusty's Root Review for Bart Masseys Programming in Rust course Spring 2023

 Anytime I mirror the code comming out of doggr (which happened a lot when establishing the server itself), I will do the legwork to understand why it works and actually learn something rather than just regurgitate the code.
-This journal chronicals that process.
+This journal chronicals that process, and provides insight to my workflow for the whole project.

 5/11/2023